pratyakshm/WinRice/README.md

 &nbsp;

 ## How To Run
-1. Download **Start.bat** and **Win10.ps1** from the latest [release](https://github.com/PratyakshM/Win10-Script/releases).
+1. Download **CleanWin.zip** from the latest [release tag](https://github.com/PratyakshM/CleanWin/releases/tag/0.2).
-2. Move both the files you downloaded to C: drive and double-click on Start.bat while making sure you give it the administrator privilege.
+2. Extract the contents of the ZIP file into your C: drive and launch **Start.bat**.

 &nbsp;